Guldariya-Kurbonova/modern_data_warehouse_notes/1_data-warehousing-overview/1_summary.md

 ## Overview

 This video provides a comprehensive overview of modern data warehousing concepts, architectural trends, and practical considerations.
-It begins with why data warehouses are needed—to offload analytical workloads from OLTP systems and provide a centralized platform for decision-making.
+It begins with why data warehouses are needed to offload analytical workloads from OLTP systems and provide a centralized platform for decision-making.

 Topics covered include:
 - The purpose of a data warehouse in relation to OLTP systems